 David Rosner, PhD, MPH, focuses on research at the intersection of public health and social history and the politics of occupational disease and industrial pollution.
-He has been actively involved in lawsuits on behalf of cities, states and communities around the nation who are trying to hold the lead industry accountable for past acts that have resulted in tremendous damage to America's children.
-Cases aimed at removing lead from children's environments and compensating parents and governmental agencies for the costs of care and abatement of hazards in the home environment have grown out of his academic work.
+He has been actively involved in lawsuits on behalf of cities, states and communities around the nation who are trying to hold the lead, asbestos and chemical industry accountable for past acts that have resulted in tremendous damage to America's children.
+Cases aimed at removing lead from children's environments, removing PCBs from state waterways, and asbestos suits aimed at providing funds for remediation and compensation for victims of environmental and occupational disease have grown out of his academic work.
 His work on the history of industry understanding the harms done by their industrial toxins has been part of law suits on behalf of asbestos workers and silicosis victims as well.
 Prior to joining the Columbia faculty in 1998, Dr. Rosner was University Distinguished Professor of History at the City University of New York.
 In 2010, he was elected to the National Academy of Sciences' National Academy of Medicine.
 In addition to numerous grants, he has been a Guggenheim Fellow, a recipient of a Robert Wood Johnson Investigator Award, a National Endowment for the Humanities Fellow and a Josiah Macy Fellow.
 He has been awarded the Distinguished Scholar's Prize from the City University and the Viseltear Prize for Outstanding Work in the History of Public Health from the APHA, and Distinguished Alumni Award from the University of Massachusetts Department of Public Health, among others.
 Dr. Rosner has also been honored by the New York Committee on Occupational Safety and Health and, with Gerald Markowitz, was awarded the Rachel Carson Award and the Upton Sinclair Memorial Lectureship "For Outstanding Occupational Health, Safety, and Environmental Journalism by the American Industrial Hygiene Association."
-Dr. Rosner is an author of many books on occupational disease, epidemics and public health.
+Dr. Rosner is an author of eleven books on occupational disease, epidemics and public health.
 Lead Wars: The Politics of Science and the Fate of America's Children, (University of California Press/Milbank Fund, 2013) details the recent conflicts at Johns Hopkins over studies of children placed in homes with low level lead exposure and what it says about public health research.
 His forthcoming work, also with Gerald Markowitz, is Building the Worlds that Kill Us (Columbia University Press, 2022).

 PhD, 1978, Harvard University